 Lag screw is a special screw after which the DHS gets its name of dynamic hip screw or sliding hip screw.

 The screws are available in various lengths of 50 to 145 mm to match the neck length across the population.
-It has a thread diameter of 12.5 mm and thread length of 22 mm.
+It has a thread diameter of 12.5 mm and the thread length of 22 mm.

 Shaft is slotted to fit the barrel and has a length of 8.0 mm.
 The shaft and barrel slots fit each other so that the screw is able to slide inside the barrel but cannot rotate.

-On the distal aspect of shaft of the lag screw, inner side is threaded.
+On the distal aspect of the shaft of the lag screw, inner side is threaded.
 This is for placing compression screw after the screw and plate assembly has been fixed.

 The purpose of the compression screw is to pull the lag screw towards barrel as the compression screw is tightened.

-The lag screw length to be used is measured with gauge.
+The lag screw length to be used is measured with a gauge.
 This measurement allows for 5 mm of compression.
 If more compression is desired, use a shorter screw.
 A screw 5 mm shorter permits 10 mm of compression.